-The Challandes Park is a small zoo created in 1991 in Bellevue in the canton of Geneva by Pierre Chalandes.
-In 1974, Pierre Challandes took over aviaries at Vernier and populated them with birds and then acquired other animals later.
+Bioparc Genève is a small zoo created in 1991 under the name Parc Challandes in Bellevue in the canton of Geneva.
+In 1974, its founder, Pierre Challandes took over aviaries at Vernier and populated them with birds and then acquired other animals later.
 Due to lack of space, the animals were finally transferred in 1989 to their current location.
 Since 1991, an association composed of several thousand members has been managing its operations.
+In 2020, it takes its current name.

 Some parking spaces at the entrance of the park.